ThorntonLab/ThorntonLab.github.io/markdown/software.md

 * [omega](https://github.com/molpopgen/omega) Calculates Kim and Nielsen's (2004, Genetics 167:1513) "omega_max" statistic which was explored in Jensen et al. (2007, Genetics 176 2371-3279).
 Please read the source code for documentation.
 Both Kim and Nielsen and Jensen et al. should be cited if this code is used--the first for the statistic, the latter for the implementation.

+* [msld](https://github.com/molpopgen/msff) calculates LD-related statistics from the output of simulations using the same format as Hudson's ms.

-Some older tools (rhothetapost, msff and msld) will arrive when I get time to update them and put them on github)
+Some older tools (rhothetapost and msld) will arrive when I get time to update them and put them on github.
+These tools should just be binned, as there are currently much better ways to do those tasks than my original attempts.

 ###Tools for data analysis